Code-Institute-Submissions/weather-app-5p/README.md

     - [Prompt Toolkit](https://python-prompt-toolkit.readthedocs.io/en/master/) for word completion
     - [pycountry](https://pypi.org/project/pycountry/) to get a list of countries along with ISO codes

-- I used the free tier of [Open Weather Map](https://openweathermap.org/) api to get weather data
+- I used the free tier of [Open Weather Map](https://openweathermap.org/) API to get weather data
 - For my IDE I used [Gitpod](https://www.gitpod.io/)
 - I used [git](https://git-scm.com/) for version control
 - [Github](https://github.com/) to help me use git